austincloudguru/ansible-role-grafana-agent/README.md

   - job_name: integrations/node_exporter     # The name of the job
     log_paths:
       - /var/log/*.log                       # List of the log paths to forward

+# Optional.
+Installs the Prometheus JMX Agent
+grafana_agent_jmx_install: false             # Enables the installation of the jmx agent (defaults to false)
+grafana_agent_jmx_version: "0.17.2"          # The version of the jmx agent to install (defaults to 0.17.2)
 ```